jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-associated-control.md

 `labelComponents` is a list of custom React Component names that should be checked for an associated control.
 `labelAttributes` is a list of attributes to check on the label component and its children for a label.
 Use this if you have a custom component that uses a string passed on a prop to render an HTML `label`, for example.
 `controlComponents` is a list of custom React Components names that will output an input element.
+`assert` asserts that the label has htmlFor, a nested label, both or either.
+Available options: `'htmlFor', 'nesting', 'both', 'either'`.
 `depth` (default 2, max 25) is an integer that determines how deep within a `JSXElement` label the rule should look for text content or an element with a label to determine if the `label` element will have an accessible label.

 ### Fail